-176. Plaintiff Glass is the parent of a rising eighth-grader at Ferry Pass Middle School.
+152. Plaintiff Glass is the parent of a current ninth grader at Washington High School.
 His daughter visits the library at her school.
 She is particularly interested in books about coming of age and that deal with some of the issues she faces as a teenager.

-177. Glass's daughter would like to access and check out books that are no longer available in her school's library because of the book removals and restrictions.
+153. Glass's daughter would like to access and check out books that are no longer available in or through her school's library because of the book removals and restrictions.
 In particular, she would like to check out The Nowhere Girls and The Freedom Writers Diary.
-Each of those books is currently unavailable or restricted in her school library as a result of the actions of the School Board.
+Each of those books is currently unavailable or restricted in or through her school library as a result of the actions of the School

+Board.

-178. Glass himself would like those particular books, and other books like them, to be available to his daughter in her school library.
-It is important to him that his daughter has opportunities to be learn about the dangers of sexual assault and the importance of consent so that she is prepared for situations she may encounter in middle school or high school.
+154. Glass himself would like those particular books, and other books like them, to be available to his daughter in or through her school library.
+It is important to him that his daughter has opportunities to be learn about the dangers of sexual assault and the importance of consent so that she is prepared for situations she may encounter in high school.
 He further sees value in her reading about the intersection between stories about minority communities and stories involving sexual assault so that she will appreciate the unique challenges that people from other backgrounds face.
 He believes that learning about relationships and sexuality is critical for his daughter's development as a teenage girl.

-179. Plaintiff Novakowski is the parent of a rising first-grader at A.K.
+155. Plaintiff Novakowski is the parent of a current second grader at A.K.
 Suter Elementary School.
 Her daughter visits the library at her school at least once a week and routinely checks out books.
 Her daughter is particularly interested in books about families and different family arrangements.

-180. Novakowski's daughter would like to access and check out books that are no longer available in her school's library because of the book removals and restrictions.
-In particular, she would like to check out Tango, Aidan, and Uncle Bobby's Wedding.
-Each of those books is currently unavailable or restricted in her school library as a result of the actions of the School Board.
+156. Novakowski's daughter would like to access and check out books that are no longer available in or through her school's library because of the book removals and restrictions.
+In particular, she would like to check out Tango and Aidan.
+Each of those books is currently unavailable or restricted in or through her school library as a result of the actions of the School Board.

-181. Novakowski herself would like those particular books, and other books like them, to be available to her daughter in her school library.
+157. Novakowski herself would like those particular books, and other books like them, to be available to her daughter in or through her school library.
 It is important to her that her daughter has opportunities to be exposed to points of view, backgrounds, and experiences different from her own and that of her family.
 She believes such exposure is critical to learning acceptance of people with different backgrounds and experiences and to being able to participate in our wider society.

-182. Plaintiff Parker is the parent of a rising eighth-grader at Beulah Middle School.
+158. Plaintiff Parker is the parent of a current ninth grader at Pine Forest High School.
 His son visits the library at his school and checks out books.
-His son is particularly interested in books about technology, gaming, and computers, as well as books about civil rights.
+His son is particularly interested in books about civil rights.

-183. Parker's son would like to access and check out books that are no longer available in his school's library because of the book removals and restrictions.
-In particular, he would like to check out The Freedom Writers Diary and Concrete Rose.
-Each of those books is currently unavailable or restricted in his school library as a result of the actions of the School Board.
+159. Parker's son would like to access and check out books that are no longer available in or through his school's library because of the book removals and restrictions.
+In particular, he would like to check out The Freedom Writers Diary, Concrete Rose and The Hate U Give.
+Each of those books is currently unavailable or restricted in or through his school library as a result of the actions of the School Board.